 If both is 1600, total is 100/8*1600= 20000.

-Take a look at the table given below to get a detailed analysis of questions in Data Interpretation section of IIFT 2019 written exam.
+Take a look at the table given below to get a detailed analysis of questions in Data Interpretation section of IIFT 2022 written exam.

 |Area Tested||Description||No. of Question|

-Evaluation:Two sets were graph-based and two sets were table-based.
-Table based graph on Delhi/Mumbai (style based S1 S2 S3 S4) was easy.
-In the LR section, circular based block was difficult while input output set was comparatively easier.
+Evaluation:Table based graph was easy.
+In the LR section, circular-based and games-based blocks were difficult while the caselets was comparatively easier.
 For DI, like QA, the questions usually carry 3 marks per question.
-In comparison to previous years, IIFT paper had a more calculation intensive.
-DI and keeping this in mind, you should carefully select the sets you wish to target in the exam.
+In comparison to previous years, IIFT paper had more calculation intensive.
+In a nutshell, you should carefully select the sets you wish to target in the exam.
 You could also try to solve easy questions from different sets and leave the questions that demand a lot of calculation work.

 The major areas from which questions may be asked are, analytical reasoning, coding - decoding, series, syllogism, input-output and verbal reasoning i.e. statements - assumptions and courses of action.
 In order to have balanced attempt, you should learn and practice the basic concepts of all the topics of reasoning with special attention to the above-mentioned areas.

-Within analytical reasoning, there are sets on decision making, which if attempted carefully may easily give 100% accuracy and make your chances brighter for clearing the cut off for this section.
+Within analytical reasoning, there are sets on decision making, which if attempted carefully may easily give 100% accuracy and make your chances brighter for clearing the cut-off for this section.
 The syllogism questions are also generally of a relatively easy level.
 Hence, a careful selection of the questions to be attempted in each of the section is the key for clearing the cut-off and getting a great score!

 It can be concluded that while all areas of Quantitative Ability and Reasoning need to be covered, a careful study of the previous papers reveals that some topics are more important than others.
 Thus, it is recommended that you cover the entire syllabus, with special focus on the areas mentioned above.